-How Do I Use my Father’s Durable Power of Attorney to Access his On-Line Accounts?
+How Do I Use Father’s Durable Power of Attorney to Access On-line Accounts?

 Things get even more murky when dealing with on-line access, whether for financial accounts or for social media.
-Your father’s relationship with these institutions is governed by contract, often those agreements we all sign on line without reading.
+Your father’s relationship with these institutions is governed by contract, often those agreements for which we all check off boxes on-line without reading.
 These may restrict your ability to act for your father under a durable power of attorney.
-Whether or not it is legal for them to do limit your access may depend on how the on-line agreements are written and on state law.
+Whether or not it is legal for them to limit your access may depend on how the on-line agreements are written and on state law.
 Your father may, in fact, be happy that you are denied access to his on-line dating accounts.
-With respect to traditional financial accounts, you may have to jump through the hoops of getting off-line access under your durable power of attorney first.
-After you have established your status under the durable power of attorney, the financial institution will also grant you on line access.
+With respect to traditional financial accounts, you will most likely first have to jump through the hoops described above for getting off-line access under your durable power of attorney.
+After you have established your status under the durable power of attorney, the financial institution will also grant you on-line access.

-All of this said, as a practical matter, it may be much easier to simply pretend on line that you are your father.
+All of this said, as a practical matter, if you know your his usernames and passwords it may be much easier to simply pretend on-line that you are your father.
 It may not be strictly legal, but it may well be the course of least resistance.
 As long as you act in your father’s best interest, no one is likely to complain.
-If you have siblings, make sure they’re on board and there’s complete transparency.
+You may also do this temporarily so you can manage your father’s finances and pay his bills while you go through the process of getting legitimate access.
+Whether you take this informal approach permanently or temporarily, if you have siblings, make sure they’re on board and there’s complete transparency.
 Otherwise, people are known to get suspicious even when there’s nothing to hide.

 How Do I Use My Mother’s Durable Power of Attorney?

 Which States have Laws Requiring Financial Institutions to Accept Durable Powers of Attorney?